jrosen48/utk-homepage/content/post/2020-01-05-presentations-at-the-tn-stem-education-research-conference.md

 > Rosenberg, J. M., Hodge, L., Aydeniz, M., Schmidt, A. Lishinski, A., Rich, K., Longnecker, J., Mann.
 M., & Sadovnik, A. (January, 2020). *A survey of teachers and administrators regarding the implementation of new K-8 computing education standards in Tennessee*.
 Presentation at the 14th Annual Tennessee STEM Education Research Conference.
 Cookeville, TN.

 This post will be updated with links to the posters as the conference approaches.

+Seperately, if you saw a lot of posts from my Twitter account - I'm sorry.
+I made an update to my blog which created new posts (which automatically posted to my Twitter account, oye).